 San José to Merced

 The San José to Merced project section of the California high-speed rail system will provide a critical rail link between Silicon Valley and the Central Valley.
-The project section runs from the city of Santa Clara, through San José at Diridon Station to Gilroy, across the Pacheco Pass, and including the Central Valley Wye) north to Merced or south to Fresno.
+The project section runs from the city of Santa Clara, through San José at Diridon Station to Gilroy, across the Pacheco Pass, and including the Central Valley Wye extending north to Merced and south to Fresno.